 Below is the early Mer-Man prototype, sculpted by Tony Guerrero.
 Notice the model is very faithful to the concept art, down to the pose.

-Mer-Man’s sword design is laid out in the Mark Taylor B-sheet design below.
+Mer-Man’s revised sword design is laid out in the Mark Taylor B-sheet design below.
 Note that the teeth of the sword don’t go out as far as the edge of the sword.
 I’m sure this had to do with limitations of manufacturing technology at the time.

 Mer-Man’s final, hand-painted prototype appears below.
 The sculpt is identical to the mass produced toy, except the sword is missing the hand guard.